 You have your car serviced every 3000-5000 miles.
 You remember to get your physical every year.
-So why wouldn’t you always get your routine HVAC (heating, ventilation, air conditioning) maintenance in Ogden each season?
+So why wouldn’t you always get your routine HVAC (heating, ventilation, air conditioning) maintenance in the Wasatch Front region each season?

 You may think that if the AC kept you cool all throughout last summer, or you didn’t run into any mishaps with your furnace last winter, that you can skip having an expert come out and maintain the system.
 But that’s where you may run into issues.

 Taking your car in regularly helps verify everything is operating correctly so you aren’t 100 miles into a 300 mile trip when your car unexpectedly breaks down.
 Going to see the doctor each year helps keep your body healthy and finds issues early, like heart disease or cancer.

 It’s very similar with heating and air conditioning maintenance.
 Travis Smith, owner of Sky Heating & Air Conditioning in Portland, Oregon, explained it very plainly.